arthur-abanda-ndjock/arthur-digiboard-terraform/README.md

 ![Architecture](assets/EKS.png "EKS with VPC, ALB, RDS")

-A VPC will be created with three Public Subnets and three Private Subnets in three different Availability Zones.
+A VPC will be created with 2 public subnets and 2 private Subnets in 2 different Availability Zones.
 Traffic from Private Subnets will route through the NAT Gateway and traffic from Public Subnets will route through the Internet Gateway.

 Kubernetes Cluster Nodes will be created as part of Auto-Scaling groups and will reside in Private Subnets.
 The Application Load balancer will be created in the Public Subnets.